danielocke/all-recipes-avg/README.md

-# all-recipes-avg
+# Recipe Roundup
-Using web scraping to parse through a variety of recipes on allrecipes.com to find the best ratios and instruction for different recipes.
+Using Web Scraping to collect and analyses recipes from allrecipes.com to provide optimal ratios for any recipe.